Quintus Publilius Philo: Later career

 Publilius struck off his role as consul right away with discussions in the debate over the capitulation of the city of Caudium to the Samnites.
-After determining that the truce, which was forced on the Romans after the capitulation, was not valid because it was not decreed by the Roman people Publilius and Paprius took to the field with armies.
-Publilius stationed his forces in Samnium whilst Paprius marched on Leuceria.
+After determining that the truce, which was forced on the Romans after the capitulation, was not valid because it was not decreed by the Roman people Publilius and Papirius took to the field with armies.
+Publilius stationed his forces in Samnium whilst Papirius marched on Leuceria.

 Publilius's position in Samnium threatened the Samnite forces in the region and reportedly provoked them to battle.
 In the engagement that followed Livy reports that Publilius's forces routed the Samnites and sacked their camp.
-From this victory Publilius joined his colleague Paprius at his position near Leuceria and succeeded in cutting off supplies to the city.
+From this victory Publilius joined his colleague Papirius at his position near Leuceria and succeeded in cutting off supplies to the city.

-The Samnites camped nearby Leuceria were provoked to battle by the Romans and defeated by the combined forces of the consuls Publilius and Paprius in a surprise attack following the Romans disregarding an ultimatum to cease hostilities sent by the city of Tarentum.
+The Samnites camped nearby Leuceria were provoked to battle by the Romans and defeated by the combined forces of the consuls Publilius and Papirius in a surprise attack following the Romans disregarding an ultimatum to cease hostilities sent by the city of Tarentum.
 The attack was so successful that the Romans were once again able to take and sack the Samnite camp.

 For the rest of the year of 320 BC Publilius campaigned in the Apulians and Livy tells us he was successful in capturing many towns and forming treaties with others.
-Whilst Publilius was thus occupied Paprius, who had been left to persecute the siege of Leuceria succeeded in taking the city and inflicted the same humiliating treatment on the captured Samnites as the Romans had endured with the capitulation of Cadmium (they were forced to ‘pass under the yoke’).
+Whilst Publilius was thus occupied Papirius, who had been left to persecute the siege of Leuceria succeeded in taking the city and inflicted the same humiliating treatment on the captured Samnites as the Romans had endured with the capitulation of Cadmium (they were forced to ‘pass under the yoke’).

 The final year that we have on record for Publilius's career is 315 when he was elected to the position of consul for the fourth time.
 Livy omits the names of the consuls for this year, but states that they remained in Rome whilst the current war against the Samnites and the city of Saticula was run by the dictator Aemilius.
 We have the names of the consuls from Diodorus Siculus who notes that the Consuls for the year were Lucius Papirus and Quintus Publilius (the same pairing as had occurred in 320 BC).
 Diodorus states that Publilius's consulship in this year was his second consulship, however our other sources show that it was his fourth time as consul.